Sunitinib

 Dosage & Administration

-Recommended Dose For GIST And RCC: The recommended dose of Sunitinib for gastrointestinal stromal tumor (GIST) and advanced renal cell carcinoma (RCC) is one 50 mg oral dose taken once daily, on a schedule of 4 weeks on treatment followed by 2 weeks off (Schedule 4/2).
-Sunitinib may be taken with or without food.
+Recommended Dose for GIST and Advanced RCC: The recommended dose of Sutinib for gastrointestinal stromal tumor (GIST) and advanced renal cell carcinoma (RCC) is one 50 mg oral dose taken once daily, on a schedule of 4 weeks on treatment followed by 2 weeks off (Schedule 4/2).
+It may be taken with or without food.

-Recommended Dose For pNET: The recommended dose of Sunitinib for pancreatic neuroendocrine tumors (pNET) is 37.5 mg taken orally once daily continuously without a scheduled off-treatment period.
-Sunitinib may be taken with or without food.
+Recommended Dose for pNET: The recommended dose of Sutinib for pancreatic neuroendocrine tumors (pNET) is 37.5 mg taken orally once daily continuously without a scheduled off-treatment period.
+It may be taken with or without food.

 Interaction